 I could stay here and admire the views for hours, with a handful of other hikers who are on the rocky peak.
 But after a few minutes my son declares “The view’s OK.
 Can we go back now” and we start our descent.

 It’s just as tricky and slow going down the steep path.
 I take it slowly and carefully.
-My son swings on the trees and slides down the mud as if we were at some sort of Norwegian amusement park made of mud.
+My son swings on the trees and slides down the mud as if we are at some sort of Norwegian amusement park made of mud!

 We walk back into Reine around at 5pm, muddy and tired, but our spirits uplifted by the walk and the view.

 |Location||Park before the tunnel on the E10, near the turn-off to Reine.

 If you are being dropped off, you can start after the tunnel (there’s no parking here).
 You can also walk from Reine.

 |Distance||2km round-trip (5km from Reine).
 400m steep ascent.
 2 hours.|

 |Resources||“Explore Lofoten” (book) by Kristin Folsland Olsen (p.154)